Nazmulhossain3/dehis-khabar-client/README.md

 # Chef Details

 ➡ You can see chef details also the home page.
 There write about chefs.
-If you click the view recipes button then will see details about chefs(you must have sign in).
+If you click the view recipes button then will see details about chefs(you must have signed in).

 # Register Page